GlobalSport/state-decorator/README.md

 ### Loading state

-The loading state of asynchronous actions are automatically computed and injected to the render property.
+The loading state of asynchronous actions are automatically computed and returned by the hook.

 ```typescript
 const { state, actions, loading, loadingMap, loadingParallelMap } = useStateDecorator(getInitialState, actionsImpl);
 ```

-There are two properties:

 - **loading**: the global loading state, ie. true if at least one asynchronous action is ongoing.
   - Note that optimistic actions are not taken into account.